QuangVietLe/LCC/README.md

 TuplesToSize9 File contains all the tuples found by the exhaustive algorithm, including any trivial tuples found.

 Collatz_Tester File includes the code we used to find trivial and non-trivial tuples.
-The_Exhaustive_Algorithm File includes the exhaustive algorithm that we used to systematically find satisfying tuples.
+Exhaustive_Algorithm File includes the exhaustive algorithm that we used to systematically find satisfying tuples.